 About the Artist

 My name is Matt Payne and I am a mountain climber, adventurer, and fine art nature and landscape photographer specializing in unique and hard-to-reach locations and subjects, including the highest mountains in Colorado.
-I can do 400 push-ups with one arm and one of my legs is made of titanium (joking).
-Seriously though, I love the craft of landscape photography and have produced a podcast dedicated to that love affair since April, 2017 called "F-Stop Collaborate and Listen."
+I love the craft of landscape photography and have produced a podcast dedicated to that love affair since April, 2017 called "F-Stop Collaborate and Listen."
 I wanted to create a space to have meaningful conversations with other landscape photographers all over the world.
 I also follow a very strict code of ethics as a nature photographer.
+Mostly, I'm just a regular guy that loves being outside.

 I grew up in Colorado Springs, Colorado and was lucky to have parents that impressed upon me a healthy appreciation for the outdoors.
 I grew up quite poor, which was actually quite a blessing in disguise, as our family vacations involved going camping in the Colorado mountains almost every weekend during the summer.
 My father took me along on his pursuit to climb Colorado's highest 100 mountains back in the 1980's and helped me climb my first 14,000 ft. mountain at the age of 6.
 My parents instilled a very strong sense of ethical appreciation of the wilderness, teaching me leave no trace ethics.
 On the slopes of Colorado's mountains, my father taught me how to tread lightly to preserve the fragile tundra and ecosystem of our highest places.